You are here

 Withdrawal from Wentworth

-Before withdrawing, it is highly recommended that a student seek counseling from his/her faculty advisor or the Counseling Center.
-Students should also consult with the appropriate Student Financial Services and Financial Aid counselors in the Student Service Center to discuss any financial consequences of voluntary withdrawal.
+Before withdrawing, it is highly recommended that a student seek counseling from his or her faculty advisor, or the Counseling Services if the withdrawal is medical in nature.
+Students should also consult with the appropriate Student Financial Services and financial aid counselors in the Student Service Center to discuss any financial consequences of voluntary withdrawal.

 Tuition adjustment for a withdrawing student is initiated based on the point in the semester at which the student files voluntary withdrawal paperwork with the Student Service Center.
 Non-attendance of classes does not constitute an official withdrawal, and no adjustments will be made based solely on lack of attendance.